 Tests for pregnant women

-Policies for screening pregnant women and babies vary throughout the UK - see the 'Sickle Cell & Thalassaemia screening across the UK' link, below.
-If the result shows that you carry a thalassaemia gene, then a test is also offered to the baby's father (if possible).
-The results of both parents' tests will help to decide whether your baby could be affected by thalassaemia.
+Policies for screening pregnant women and babies vary throughout the UK - see the UK Screening Portal link below.
+If the result shows that you carry a thalassaemia gene then a test is also offered to the baby's father (if possible).
+The results of both parents' tests will help to decide whether the baby could be affected by thalassaemia.
 The results will be explained to you.